After Supreme Court gun decision, what’s next?

 Associated Press

-WASHINGTON (AP) — The Supreme Court issued its biggest gun rights ruling in more than a decade Thursday.
-Here are some questions and answers about what the decision does and does not do:
+WASHINGTON (AP) — The Supreme Court has issued its biggest gun rights ruling in more than a decade.
+Here are some questions and answers about what the Thursday decision does and does not do:

 WHAT EXACTLY WAS THE SUPREME COURT RULING ON GUNS?